lanreadeojo/lanreadeojo/README.md

 - 👋 Hi, I’m @lanreadeojo
 - 👀 I’m interested in Machine learning
 - 🌱 I’m currently learning Machine Learning
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Software development
-- 📫 How to reach me ...

 <!---
 lanreadeojo/lanreadeojo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.